samad-yar-khan/Google-Summer-of-Code/README.md

 ### Minimal Slash Command Interface

-The Minimal Slash commands allows users fetch repository details such as issues, pull requests and contributors and share them on the channel.
+The Minimal Slash commands allow users to fetch repository details such as issues, pull requests and contributors and share them on the channel.
 This feature can be a lifesaver while trying to send repository details on a channel and focusing the conversation around recent issues and pull requests.

 - `/github Username/RepositoryName` will fetch an interactive message which lets you send - Repository Details, Recent Pull Requests, Recent Issues and Contributor List to the channee.
 - `/github Username/RepositoryName repo` send repository details to the channel.